Managing excess moisture in the vegetable garden

-Managing excess moisture in the vegetable garden will be on the minds of most vegetable gardeners in South East QLD.
-In Brisbane we’ve had about 200mm in 48 hours.
+Managing excess moisture in the vegetable garden will be on the minds of most vegetable gardeners in eastern Australia now as ongoing rains are forecast for the coming months.

 Food gardeners in Australia are more often presented with the challenge of keeping their organic gardens moist than managing excess moisture.

 In managing excess moisture in the vegetable garden, the two major aspects are: water flow and water-logging.

 - Increased soil erosion – Your garden beds will erode away and may be completely wiped out if its a big flow.

 - Loss of top soil and fertility – The thin layer of top soil you have worked on to improve can be washed away overnight with a big flow of water.